Lcrypto/Low-weight_Codeword_Problem/README.md

 For more information on the Brouwer-Zimmerman method, refer to the following papers: "Bounds on Linear Codes" by Andries E. Brouwer, published in the Handbook of Coding Theory in 1998; "Integral Hecke Modules, Integral Generalized Reed-Muller Codes, and Linear Codes" by K.-H. Zimmermann, published as Technical Report 3-96 by Technische Universität Hamburg-Harburg in 1996; and "Codierungstheorie: Konstruktionen und Anwendungen linearer Codes" by A. Betten, H. Fripertinger, A. Kerber, A. Wassermann, and K.-H. Zimmermann, published by Springer in 1998.

-Our results from code distance challenge https://decodingchallenge.org/low-weight/
+Our results from code distance challenge using Lattice code distance estimation methods (Kannan embedding and after solve Shortest Basis Problem (SBP) and Shortest Vector Problem (SVP)): https://decodingchallenge.org/low-weight/